outer-boundary/manifold/backend/README.md

   is always unique.
 - `NOT NULL`: There should never be any entry with an id where the id value is null, especially as the id is used as a primary key.

-- `DEFAULT (uuid_to_bin(uuid(), true))`: Sets the `id` field so that it is not required to be set when inserting into the table, as this will automatically generate a correctly encoded id value.
+Optionally, you can also use `DEFAULT (uuid_to_bin(uuid(), true))`, which sets the `id` field so that it is not required to be set when inserting into the table.
+This will automatically generate a correctly encoded id value.
 You can still provide an id value when inserting though, if that is preferred, you just need to remember to manually call `uuid_to_bin` on the UUID string value, ensuring to pass `true` as the second parameter of the function.
 The `uuid_to_bin` function converts a UUID string into its binary representation, and there is a related `bin_to_uuid` funcion which can be used to convert the binary representation back into a UUID string.
 The `uuid` function generates a UUID string.
 The second value in the `uuid_to_bin` function changes the position of the temporal bits in the UUID, which provides better indexing performance in the database.
 Ensure that you always pass `true` as the second parameter to either the `uuid_to_bin` or `bin_to_uuid` function.

 ---